BekMart/pile_fansite/README.md

 ### - Content
 - I used some of the code from the CI [Love Running](https://bekmart.github.io/love_running/index.html) walkthrough project.
     - The style and toggle in the header
-    - The social media links in the footer.
+    - The social media links in the footer
 ### - Media
 - The favicon I used was sourced from https://gauger.io/fonticon/
 - The font was from [Google Fonts](https://fonts.google.com/specimen/Big+Shoulders+Display?preview.text=PILE%20some%20general%20text&preview.size=47&query=big&stroke=Sans+Serif)
-- The landing image of the band was found https://grandstandhq.com/wp2013/wp-content/uploads/2023/01/Pile-All-Fiction-_-Credit-to-Emme-Rovins-scaled.jpeg
+- The landing image of the band was found via Google on https://grandstandhq.com/wp2013/wp-content/uploads/2023/01/Pile-All-Fiction-_-Credit-to-Emme-Rovins-scaled.jpeg
-- The image of the bands tour date poster was found https://pilemusic.com/
+- The image of the bands tour date poster was found on PILE's existing website https://pilemusic.com/
 - The music videos on the updates page were sourced from YouTube https://www.youtube.com/watch?v=81pRkyNROio and https://www.youtube.com/watch?v=LDTkn22m4EE
-- The images of the individual band members was sourced from https://digboston.com/fotobom-pile-mal-devisa-arts-at-the-armory/
+- The images of the individual band members was found via Google and sourced from https://digboston.com/fotobom-pile-mal-devisa-arts-at-the-armory/
-- The images of the album covers were all taken from https://pile.bandcamp.com/music and https://post-trash.com/news/2020/8/24/pile-demonstration-reissue-album-review and https://thirdmanrecords.com/products/pile-live-at-third-man-records via https://Google.com
+- The images of the album covers were taken from https://pile.bandcamp.com/music and https://post-trash.com/news/2020/8/24/pile-demonstration-reissue-album-review and https://thirdmanrecords.com/products/pile-live-at-third-man-records

 [responsive]: assets/images/am-i-responsive.png